DMinerME/Miners_Rule/README.md

 ![EEG Band Discovery](/assets/MKS_App.jpg)

 ## Thermoelectric Heat Transfer Project:
-During my senior year of college, I began exploring the idea of incorporating the technology used in climate-controlled (cooled) seats in a car to other types of seats, such as desk chairs and barbershop chairs.
+During my senior year of college, I began exploring the idea of incorporating the technology used in climate-controlled (cooled) car seats to other types of seats, such as desk chairs and barbershop chairs.
 To better understand the cooling technology of thermoelectric (TE) devices, I created time-temperature graphs at varying wind speeds and heat sinks.
-I numerically analyzed the TP devices using principles of heat transfer, such as equations for the convective heat dissipation.
+I numerically analyzed the TP devices using principles of heat transfer, such as equations for the convective heat dissipation from a heat sink.

 ![EEG Band Discovery](/assets/TE_Testing_New.jpg)